BaileySri/Practical-Software-Defense-for-GPS-Spoofing-on-a-Hobby-UAV-Offline/README.md

     ├── data
     │   └── interim <- Intermediate data that has been transformed │
+    ├── Additonal Figures   <- Data analysis not in notebooks, i.e., Innovation Checks and Sensor Noise │
     ├── notebooks   <- Jupyter notebooks.
     │
     ├── setup.py    <- Make this project pip installable with `pip install -e`